Maycroft Apartments “Resiliency Room” in Affordable Housing Complex in Washington, DC

 A non-profit affordable housing developer, Jubilee Housing, is working to incorporate a “resiliency room” and increase affordable housing by renovating the historic Maycroft Apartments in the Columbia Heights neighborhood of Washington, D.C. – an area of the District that has been experiencing rapid gentrification.
 The project will provide affordable housing and will renovate the complex's basement into a resiliency room to provide both emergency and everyday services for residents.
 A 70.2 kilowatt (kW) rooftop solar panel array and a backup battery system will provide renewable power for the complex.
 The battery system will have the ability to island and provide power for three days to enable continued operation of the resiliency room during grid outages due to severe weather or other disruptions.
 During power outages, the resiliency room will provide access to refrigeration, power to charge devices, and telecommunications.
 Steady-state services will include a family resource center, teenage after-school and early childhood education programs, a mobile food truck to provide meals for the homeless, and a market for families to access healthy food at no additional cost.

 By combining a resiliency room with affordable housing, the project will help to deliver resilience benefits for the District’s most at-risk residents.
-The Maycroft Apartment renovations will deliver 64 units of deeply affordable housing in close proximity to essential resources such as groceries and transit.
+The Maycroft Apartment renovations will offer 64 units of deeply affordable housing in close proximity to essential resources such as groceries and transit.
 All units will be reserved for households who earn 60 percent or less of the Area Median Income (AMI); 41 units will be reserved for families earning less than 30 percent of the AMI (approximately $29,000/year for a family of three); and 15 of the units will be reserved for people leaving chronic homelessness.
-The basement of the apartment complex will also be renovated to create a resiliency room that will be powered by a solar and back-up battery system that can island during power outages.
-This will enable to complex to provide services to assist the community in times of severe weather and power outages, including refrigeration for medications, access to telecommunications and emergency response information, lighting, and power for charging devices.
 The solar power system will also save residents on their energy bills by approximately $20-30 per month.
 By incorporating the resiliency room in the Maycroft renovations, the project will address the lack of emergency resources for low-income families in the neighborhood.

 The project is being led by Jubilee Housing, a faith-based non-profit affordable housing developer, that is renovating the Maycroft Apartments and partnering with several other D.C. entities to establish the resiliency room.
 Partners include New Partners Community Solar, a D.C. nonprofit working to provide equitable access to the economic benefits of renewable energy, which assisted in the design and pre-development of the solar plus battery system to support the resiliency room and, Potomac Electric Power Company (Pepco), the District’s regulated electric utility.
 Pepco awarded Jubilee Housing a $65,000 grant to install the emergency battery storage system and provided technical guidance on the design and implementation of the system.
 Pepco agreed to manage the interconnection between the battery storage and solar systems as a pilot project, which will allow the utility to learn more about these types of systems and facilitate future projects.
 Jubilee was able to acquire the property by representing a tenants association and by exercising the tenants right to purchase under DC’s Tenant Opportunity to Purchase Act (TOPA) when the building owner put the building up for sale.
 The project was financed through a series of loans from DC's Department of Housing and Community Development including funding from the U.S. Department of Housing and Urban Development's HOME Investment Partnership Program and Housing Opportunities for Persons with AIDS program; funding was also contributed from the District's Housing Production Trust Fund and the District's Department of Behavioral Health.1